 For traveling with sports groups, make a carpooling transportation plan similar to your family and school transportation plans.
 If parents don’t want to be a part of the plan, then they don’t need to be part of the carpooling group.

-Q: WHEN USING PUBLIC TRANSPORTATION WITH A BABY OR TODDLER, SUCH AS A TAXI, UBER OR BUS, SHOULD A PARENT BRING A CAR SEAT OR BOOSTER?
-IF THERE ARE NO SEAT BELTS TO SECURE IT, IS IT BETTER TO HOLD THE BABY OR PUT THEM IN THE CAR SEAT?
+Q: WHEN USING PUBLIC TRANSPORTATION WITH MY CHILD, SUCH AS A TAXI, UBER OR BUS, SHOULD I BRING A CAR SEAT OR BOOSTER?
+WHAT IF THERE ARE NO SEAT BELTS TO SECURE IT?

 A: Just because you are in someone else’s car, you are not in a magic bubble.
 It is your parental responsibility to make sure your child is buckled safely on every ride in the appropriate child restraint.
 No matter where you are going, follow your family transportation plan.